asfaltboy/make_ssl/README.md

 Each of the above is also callable as an independent sub-command, e.g. running `make-ssl-osx generate_renew_script` will generate the "renew certificates" script.
 While each sub-command should prompt for required arguments (or use sane defaults), these can also be provided with options; see `--help` on any sub-command for more info.

 To achieve the slick command line interface, [Armin Ronacher][11]'s [`click`][10] is used.

+# Building

+To build locally (for your machine's architecture) simply run the bash build script:

+    $ ./build.sh <platform>

+    # for example to build for OSX
+    $ ./build.sh osx

+This will create the PEX files at `build/make-ssl-<platform>`.

+If you are on OSX and would like to build for Linux, a CentOS based Dockerfile is available to automate that process:

+    $ docker build -t make_ssl .
+    $ docker run -v `pwd`/build:/src/pex_make_ssl/build -it make_ssl

 [1]: https://letsencrypt.org/
 [2]: https://github.com/kuba/simp_le